Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 ## Jasmine He

 # Introduction
-Understanding customer purchase behavior is highly useful for strategic planning and decision-making processes that lead to the company’s future success and growth.
+Understanding customer purchase behavior is highly useful for the strategic planning and decision-making processes that lead to a company’s future success and growth.

 Google published their online store data on Kaggle to collect ideas on how to use their data to best predict customer behavior.
 This project is to use machine learning models to determine if each customer visiting Google merchandise store is likely to make a purchase or not.

+# Strategy
+### 1. Data Preprocessing
+### 2. Exploratory Data analysis
+### 3. Logistic Regression
+### 4. Principle Component Analysis
+### 5. K-Means Clustering

 # Data Overview
-### - Total of 0.9 million visits from 2016-08 to 2017-07
+### 1. Total of 0.9 million visits from 2016-08 to 2017-07
-### - Total of 50 different features
+### 2. Total of 50 different features
-### - Main feature categories:
+### 3. Main feature categories:
 ####  1) Device feature: browser, operating system, isMobile, etc.
 ####  2) Source feature: channel, medium, referral path, etc
 ####  3) Geography feature: city, country, region, continent, etc